LouisCleriot/p2p-training/README.md

-# Projet IFT713
+# IFT713 Project

 - Louis CLÉRIOT (clel3204)
 - Matéo DEMANGEON (demm1412)
 - Martin GUITTENY (guim1106)
 - Lucas RIOUX (riol2003)

+## Description

+This small project consist in 2 script that allow training boosting ai model using peer2peer network in a local network using libp2p to create and manage communication between node and ipfs to store and retrieve data.

-## Utilisation
+## Usage

-1. Accédez au répertoire du projet.

-2. Lancez le script permettant de construire l'image Docker et de lancer un container
+1. Access the project directory.

+2. Launch the script to build the Docker image and start a container

     ```bash
     ./buildAndRun.sh
     ```

-3. Rendre la machine disponible en tant que worker avec
+3. Make the machine available as a worker with
     ```bash
     node src/worker.js
     ```

-4. Lancer un entraînement sur un jeu de données simples avec
+4. Start training on a simple dataset with
     ```bash
     node src/master.js
     ```

-Attention : pour fonctionner, toutes les machines doivent être connectées au même réseau local.
-Il est possible que la communication peer-to-peer ne fonctionne pas si le système est utilisé sur un réseau tel que eduroam.
+Note: for this to work, all machines must be connected to the same local network.
+It's possible that peer-to-peer communication may not work if the system is used on a network such as eduroam.